Kioubit/FlapAlerted/README.md

     Disable http API endpoints not needed for the user interface and activate basic scraping protection -httpAPIListenAddress string
-    Listen address for the HTTP API (TCP address like :8699 or Unix socket path) (default ":8699") -httpGageDisableDynamic
+    Listen address for the HTTP API (TCP address like :8699 or Unix socket path) (default ":8699") -httpExplorerURLPrefixASN string
+    Prefix for external explorer link to lookup an ASN.
+Empty to disable -httpGageDisableDynamic
     Disable dynamic Gage max value based on session count -httpGageMaxValue uint